basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

 Creating the admin user is an optional step, but it's a good test of our new services.
 Creating a Riak CS user requires two inputs:

-1. Name &mdash; A URL-encoded string.
+1. Name --- A URL-encoded string.
 Example: `admin%20user`

-2. Email &mdash; A unique email address.
+2. Email --- A unique email address.
 Example: `admin@admin.com`

 To create an admin user, we need to grant permission to create new users to the "anonymous" user.
 This configuration setting is only required on a single Riak CS node.